cyril-attie/league-of-pools/README.md

 ## IMPLEMENTATION

-**2 options**
-1. The user deposits in our contract he gets some tokens that represent his balance of a particular item in which our contract is invested. (risky)

-2. Intermediary contract that piggybacks a low fee wtihdrawing the money from the game.

-3. Our contract is just a relayer that channels the user investment towards the DeFi platforms and contains a handful of view functions calls to DeFi contracts. (simple)

-Add an option to put earned interest individually in pool together.
+Tokens equivalent to pools:

+Similar to aTokens and Uniswap pool shares we'll provide users with LOPtokens that correspond to each investment vehicle.

+example: 300 LOP_UNISWAP_WETH_DAI == Uniswap pool.
+On new desposit x, the user get x/Up newly minted units of LOP_UNISWAP_WETH_DAI where x is the deposit and Up is the Uniswap pool value.
+On redemption of x LOPs_Uniswap the user gets x/(total outstanding LOPs_Uniswap)*Up where Up is the uniswap pool value.

+When burning the tokens we take a small fee that goes to the LOP ERC20 address and that's a governance token.

 # UX

 The user appears in a 2D world where there are castles

 # TODO

 create storage contract
-extract info from thegraph by passing a public address list all users with their liquidity pool profiles including castle value and soldiers //ALLOWS TO LIST CASTLES see how much liquidity profile thorugh the graph users can refresh their profile once a day soldiers can attack only once per day
+extract storage info from thegraph by passing the public address list all users with their liquidity pool profiles including castle value and soldiers //ALLOWS TO LIST CASTLES see how much liquidity profile thorugh the graph users can refresh their profile once a day soldiers can attack only once per day add reentrancy guard see contracts/utils/address.sol

 1. Front call LOP.sol contract to query users addresses, current_deposit_value and refresh_timestamp
 2. Front calls the Graph to query user info on liquidity pools for 10~20 users to be displayed